MattElks/js-calculator/README.md

 # js-calculator

- A calculator built with HTML, CSS and Javascript
+A calculator built with HTML, CSS and Javascript.
+This project was a follow along from https://freshman.tech/calculator/